ActivitySim/activitysim/docs/core.rst

 * Simple :ref:`simulate` choice model - select from a fixed set of choices defined in the specification file, such as the example above.
 * :ref:`simulate_with_interaction` choice model - combine the choice expressions with the choice alternatives files since the alternatives are not listed in the expressions file.
 The :ref:`non_mandatory_tour_destination_choice` model implements this approach.
 * Complex choice model - an expressions file, a coefficients file, and a YAML settings file with model structural definition.
-The :ref:`tour_mode_choice` models are examples of this and are illustrated below.
+The :ref:`man_non-man_tour_mode_choice` models are examples of this and are illustrated below.
 * Combinatorial choice model - first generate a set of alternatives based on a combination of alternatives across choosers, and then make choices.
 The :ref:`cdap` model implements this approach.

-The :ref:`tour_mode_choice` model is a complex choice model since the expressions file is structured a little bit differently, as shown below.
+The :ref:`man_non-man_tour_mode_choice` model is a complex choice model since the expressions file is structured a little bit differently, as shown below.
 Each row is an expression for one of the alternatives, and each column is the coefficient for a tour purpose.
 The alternatives are specified in the YAML settings file for the model.
 In the example below, the ``@odt_skims['SOV_TIME'] + dot_skims['SOV_TIME']`` expression is travel time for the tour origin to desination at the tour start time plus the tour destination to tour origin at the tour end time.
 The ``odt_skims`` and ``dot_skims`` objects are setup ahead-of-time to refer to the relevant skims for this model.